viniciusmontibeller/pokedex/README-en.md

 While carrying out the project, I came across empty components when navigating through pages, due to the time of the requests.
 To make this transition more pleasant I decided to put a loading component to make more smooth transition.

 For a better user experience, when clicking on the pokemon logo, in addition to going to the home page, the states of the filters were reset to the original, so we have the original list without filters.

+To facilitate the navigation between pokemons within the details page, next and previous buttons were added using the pokemon's id from the api.

 ### Requirements and install